 The College of Optometrists of Ontario is deeply concerned that a significant risk of harm is posed when prescription glasses and contact lenses are dispensed by unregulated internet-based businesses, without the involvement of a licensed dispenser.
 Purchasing glasses on the internet is not regulated, and you are not protected by a regulated environment, professional accountability and standards.

 Prescription eyewear is highly individualized.
-If your glasses are not appropriately and accurately made, your vision can be significatntly compromised.
+If your glasses are not appropriately and accurately made, your vision can be significantly compromised.
 If you purchase eyeglasses online, no trained and accountable licensed dispenser is obligated to inspect your eyeglasses for accuracy, adjust them to your face or answer your questions or concerns.
-In fact, selling prescription glasses by any unlicensed entity (including the internet) is illegal in Ontario.
+In fact, selling prescription glasses by any unlicensed entity (including the internet) is not supported in Ontario.

 Nuvo understands the convenience of buying online, though we do agree with the concerns of the College of Optometrists.
 Our main priority for all patients, no matter where they purchase, is that they are getting the best products and are ultimately seeing/looking/feeling great about their eyewear choice.
 We believe our spectacle frames and lenses are of superior quality and of excellent value.
 When thoughtfully compared to the identical product from other suppliers, most of our customers find that the product is less expensive in our office even when these other suppliers are offering sales.
-However, if you would like to purchase your spectacles over the internet, we would be happy to offer you a service package that gives your some of the services that our customers recieve when purchasing their eyewear from a Nuvo location.
-Our internet service package includes:
+However, if you still prefer to purchase your spectacles over the internet, we would be happy to offer you a service package that gives you some of the services that our customers receive when purchasing their eyewear from a Nuvo location.
+Our measurements service package includes: